vlbee/nhshackday-eyeguide/README.md

 As a user, I can:
 - Download the **EyeGuide** app as part of the pre-employment induction.
 - Register using a nhs.net email account that all doctors in the UK will have.
-- View the vital information
+- View the vital guideline information for the Trust I am practicing at.

 As a maintainer I can:
 - Upload a markdown file, that will be automatically processed by the app to update the app.